Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 But what can you do when the negative person is your spouse?
 Or parent?
 Or coworker?

 There are certain people in your life with whom you’ll spend loads of time, whether you want to or not.
-Want to know how to stay positive when surrounded by negativity?
+Want to know how to stay positive when surrounded by negative people?
 It’s really not that complicated.

 Be Mindful of Each Day’s Activities

 Your first thoughts every morning will set the tone for the rest of your day.
-So start off on a positive foot!
+That’s why positive people make it a point to start every day with a purposeful, positive attitude!

-Daily positive affirmations may sound corny but there’s legitimate science behind them!
+Daily positive affirmations may sound corny but there’s legitimate science behind this positive thinking exercise!

 The idea is that the more you think a specific thought (and especially if you say it out loud), the more likely your brain is to default to that thought in the future.
 You’re literally rewiring your thought patterns by deepening the neural pathways to those thoughts and mindset.